cyber-defence-campus/self-sovereign-identity/README.md

 <img src="images/Accumulators-applied-to-eID.png" width="600" />

-Electronic Identification (e-ID) is being increasingly adopted worldwide, as it offers a fast and reliable method for remote identity verification.
-When building national e-ID systems, governments often adhere to the principle of Self-Sovereign Identity (SSI), which requires citizens to have complete control over their identity data.
-This goal is typically achieved with verifiable credentials, which are digital tokens signed by the issuer (e.g., the government) and containing the identity information of the respective credential holder.
 Verifiable credentials allow holders to selectively disclose the information they wish to share, and ensure that subsequent disclosures remain unlinkable.
 In certain circumstances, governments may need to revoke some e-ID